orbitoverseas1/nuzii/README.md

 SANITY_API_TOKEN and SANITY_API_READ_TOKEN:
 Visit https://www.sanity.io/manage.
-Select your "NUZI ecommerce" project.
+Select your "NUZII ecommerce" project.
 Go to the "API" section.
 Click "Add API token" and create tokens with the appropriate permissions (e.g., "Editor" for write, "Viewer" for read).
 Copy the tokens into .env.local.